querkmachine/FSForms/_components/name.md

 Only ask for separate parts of a person's name if it is necessary for a specific purpose.
 Ideally only the given name should be required in these circumstances.

+You should not restrict the user's ability to change their name.
+If for some reason you require they go through a manual process or audit to do so, consider allowing them to set an always editable preferred name.

 ### Validating input

 You should not run any specific validation on names.
 It is possible for names to be extremely long, short, contain numerals or special symbols and have parts missing.